 Obviously, whatever products you choose, everything has some impact on the environment, so make sure you only use the recommended amount.

 Green People make the lovely Organic Babies and Organic Children range of toiletries suitable for the most delicate and sensitive of skin.
-We use the Organic Children SPF30 Sun Lotion and Aftersun on Theo.
+We use the Organic Children SPF30 Sun Lotion and Aftersun on the kids.
 They’re natural, non-greasy and offer high UVA and UVB protection, as well as being reef-friendly so we don’t contribute to damaging coral reefs.
-We also like their shampoos and bath and shower gels that come in a range of fruity fragrances.
+You can read about our favourite eco-friendly sun protection toiletries and clothing here.
+We also like Green People’s shampoos and bath and shower gels that come in a range of fruity fragrances.

 Weleda have a great range of calendula products that are gentle on skin and have a subtle fragrance.
-We have used their shampoo and body wash, nappy cream, bath cream and body lotion.
-The natural oils have really helped soothe Theo’s eczema when at its worst.
+The bath products and body lotion have helped soothe both boys’ eczema when at its worst.

 Violets make a great range of toiletries, laundry products and household cleaning products.
 Of their toiletries, we have only tried their mosquito repellent, which has a much more pleasant fragrance than most bug sprays and has worked well, even when camping near water.
-As it’s made from all natural ingredients, I feel much better about putting this on Theo’s skin than other mainstream brands.
-Their laundry powder, earth-friendly mineral bleach, and sanitiser and stain remover all come in handy foil bags ideal for travelling.
+As it’s made from all natural ingredients, I feel much better about putting this on young skin than other mainstream brands.
+The laundry products can all be bought in bulk to cut down on waste; just fill a small container to take travelling.

 Kokoso coconut oil tubs get used a lot by all of us.
-I’ve used it on Theo since he was born, firstly to treat cradle cap and flakey newborn skin, and then to treat eczema and dry skin conditions.
+I’ve used it on both boys since birth, firstly to treat cradle cap and flakey newborn skin, and then to treat eczema and dry skin conditions.
 I use it as my daily moisturiser and as make-up remover.
 One tiny tub to meet multiple needs makes it a must have for every travelling family!

 Brush with bamboo